-(10 credits) The clinical practicum serves as an orientation to radiation therapy where students are given an opportunity to develop technical and patient care skills and knowledge through structured rotations and assignments in the radiation therapy department.
+(35 hours clinical experience per week for entire semester) -The clinical practicum serves as an orientation to radiation therapy where students are given an opportunity to develop technical and patient care skills and knowledge through structured rotations and assignments in the radiation therapy department.
 Treatment competencies and related objectives will be used to measure clinical outcomes.
-Students are required to be at their respective clinical sites for approximately 37 hours per week for approximately 18 weeks.
 Prerequisite: All technical courses.